In today’s post, we want to share our tips for traveling by van for the first time.

-Keep in mind, if you fall in love with a place, you may want to stay longer.
+Keep in mind; if you fall in love with a place, you may want to stay longer.
 My recommendation: DO IT!

 Where to go to the bathroom

 *Recommendation: Use only the bath/potty of your van in case of emergencies.
-Keep in mind that you can then smell it and you have to clean it.
+Keep in mind that you can then smell it, and you have to clean it.
 In large vans, it’s easier, but potties in the middle of the van are less private.

 I’m not saying you have a menu designed for your whole trip, but at least keep in mind what you have in the fridge by the time you come back from walking around all day since you might want to have something to get into your stomach.

-My recommendation is that you think and buy for two days or three, depending on the space you have in the van to store food.
-If you don’t have a fridge, you’re going to have to buy it almost daily.
+I recommend that you think and buy for two days or three, depending on the space you have in the van to store food.
+If you don’t have a fridge, you will have to buy it almost daily.

 In our case, we usually have breakfast and dinner in the van.
 Half-day meals are usually made in the city or town we are visiting or take something prepared for the route.

 You should try to buy fruits and vegetables in local markets, the same if you travel to fishing spots.
-This way you will eat well and tasty, quality food and also help the local economies.
+This way, you will eat well and tasty, quality food and also help the local economies.

 In supermarkets, you can buy non-perishable food and snacks for the day you are away and do not feel like going to the super.

-Keep in mind that going shopping is part of the trip (and time consuming).
+Keep in mind that going shopping is part of the trip (and time-consuming).